15 Great Beach Day Trips for Connecticut Families

 6. Esker Point Park Beach - Groton

 Groton Long Point is a small community situated between Stonington and Mystic, and almost smack in the middle is Esker Point Park.
 This beach offers fantastic views of the sound and Mouse Island.
-Plan a trip around one of their legendary concerts and grab a bite to eat at the concession stand.
 Or, if lobster is on your mind, take the quick trip into the village of Noank to Abbott's Lobster in the Rough.

 7. Misquamicut State Beach - Westerly, RI